ryjen/ryjen.github.io/content/resume/index.md

 <h4>Problem</h4>
 <p>The company wanted to expand thier traffic controller operations into several pilot projects for public transit traffic signal priority and configurable pedestrian push buttons.</p>
 <h4>Action</h4>
-<p>My role in quality assurance helped ensure the consistency of recievers and signal generators on buses by developing a system test plan, test cases, and test beds in a complex embedded network linux environment.</p>
+<p>My role in quality assurance helped ensure the consistency of receivers and signal generators on buses by developing a system test plan, test cases, and test beds in a complex embedded network linux environment.</p>
 <br>
-<p>My role as a software engineer ensured a successful customization of transit priority using GPIO for the city of chicago.
+<p>My role as a software engineer ensured a successful customization of transit priority using GPIO for the city of Chicago.
 Worked closely with pedestrian push button engineers to develop a configuration application.
 The application was for windows mobile and communicated over the zigbee protocol.</p>
 <h4>Result</h4>
-<p>The end result saw the pilot projects run succesfully with different organizations like Translink and Richmond municipality, Chicago transit and others.</p>
+<p>The end result saw the pilot projects run successfully with different organizations like Translink and Richmond municipality, Chicago transit and others.</p>
 <h5>Keywords</h5>
 <!--<h5> Pilot Project 1: SoundSafe Advanced Pedestrian Control </h5>
 -->